Sigmmma/c20/src/content/h3/h3-ek/h3-standalone-build/readme.md

 # Known issues & Fixes
 * Sound doesn't play - Copy over the `fmod` folder from your install of H3 or ODST depending on which game you are working on.
 * Maps can't be loaded using the UI - see [#Usage][h3-standalone-build#usage] for a workaround.
 * Levels that make use of the script function `soft_ceiling_enable` will cause scripts to fail to compile due to post processing not done by standalone.
-You can fix this by setting the script function `scenario_load_all_tags` to true.
+You can fix this by setting the script global `scenario_load_all_tags` to true.
 The only level known to be affected by this is `110_hc` otherwise known as the singleplayer level named `Cortana`